dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-mongodb-with-tests-part-1.md

 }
 ```

-You can open your Postman API client, repeat the steps previously for creating a link, remember to get the `id` as we'll need it later.
+You can open your Postman API client, repeat the steps previously for creating a link, and remember to get the `id` as we'll need it later.
 Then do a `UPDATE` request to `http://localhost:3000/links/:id`, do replace `:id` with the `id` you got from creating a link or from getting all the links, with a JSON object containing `name` and `url`:

 ```json
 {